Locomotive

-A locomotive is a rail vehicle that provides the motive power for a train.
+A locomotive (also commonly referred to as the engine of a train) is a rail vehicle that provides the motive power for a train.
 Traditionally, locomotives pulled trains from the front.
-However, push–pull operation has become common, and in the pursuit for longer and heavier freight trains, companies are increasingly using distributed power: single or multiple locomotives placed at the front and rear and at intermediate points throughout the train under the control of the leading locomotive.
+However, push–pull operation has become common, and in the pursuit of longer and heavier freight trains, companies are increasingly using distributed power: single or multiple locomotives placed at the front and rear and at intermediate points throughout the train under the control of the leading locomotive.

 Etymology

 The word locomotive originates from the Latin loco 'from a place', ablative of locus 'place', and the Medieval Latin motivus 'causing motion', and is a shortened form of the term locomotive engine, which was first used in 1814 to distinguish between self-propelled and stationary steam engines.

 Classifications

-Prior to locomotives, the motive force for railways had been generated by various lower-technology methods such as human power, horse power, gravity or stationary engines that drove cable systems.
-Few such systems are still in existence today.
-Locomotives may generate their power from fuel (wood, coal, petroleum or natural gas), or they may take power from an outside source of electricity.
+Before locomotives, the motive force for railways had been generated by various lower-technology methods such as human power, horse power, gravity, or stationary engines that drove cable systems.
+Few such systems still exist today.
+Locomotives may generate their power from fuel (wood, coal, petroleum, or natural gas), or they may take power from an outside source of electricity.
 It is common to classify locomotives by their source of energy.
 The common ones include: